Coronation of the British monarch: Headwear

 Queens consort in the 20th century arrived at their coronation bareheaded, and remained so until the point in the service when they were crowned with their own crown.
 In the late 17th century and 18th century, queens consort wore Mary of Modena's State Diadem.
 Prior to the 20th century it was not usual for dowager queens to attend coronations, but Queen Mary and Queen Elizabeth The Queen Mother both attended the coronations of George VI and Elizabeth II respectively, and each wore the crown, minus its arches, with which she had been crowned for the duration of the service.

-Princesses and princes of the United Kingdom are provided with distinctive forms of coronet, which they don during the service.
+Traditionally, princesses and princes of the United Kingdom were provided with distinctive forms of coronet, which they wore during the service.
 A male heir-apparent's coronet displays four crosses-pattée alternating with four fleurs-de-lis, surmounted by an arch.
 The same style, without the arch, is used by other children and siblings of the monarch.
 The coronets of children of the heir-apparent display four fleurs-de-lis, two crosses-pattée and two strawberry leaves.
 A fourth style, including four crosses-pattée and four strawberry leaves, is used for the children of the sons and brothers of sovereigns.
-The aforementioned coronets are borne in place of those to which they might otherwise be entitled as peers or peeresses.
+The tradition of coronets was abolished for the 2023 coronation, and members of the royal family dressed in robes of one of their orders of chivalry.

 Peers

 All peers and peeresses in attendance are "expected to wear" Robes of State, as described below.
-These robes are different to the 'Parliament Robe' (worn on occasion by peers who are members of the House of Lords); all peers summoned to attend wear the Robe of State, regardless of membership of the House of Lords, and peeresses' robes are worn not only by women who are peers in their own right, but also by wives and widows of peers.
+These robes are different to the Parliament Robe (worn on occasion by peers who are members of the House of Lords); all peers summoned to attend wear the Robe of State, regardless of membership of the House of Lords, and peeresses' robes are worn not only by women who are peers in their own right, but also by wives and widows of peers.
 Those entitled to a collar of an order of knighthood wear it over (and attached to) the cape.